astronomer/docs/learn/airflow-pools.md

 To get the most out of this guide, you should have an understanding of:

 - Airflow operators.
 See [Operators 101](what-is-an-operator.md).
 - The basics of scaling Airflow.
-See [Scaling out Airflow](airflow-scaling-workers.md).
+See [Scaling out Apache Airflow®](airflow-scaling-workers.md).

 ## Create a pool